PowerShell/PowerShell/.github/CONTRIBUTING.md

   making sure to follow the directions as best you can.
 * If the issue is marked as [`Up-for-Grabs`][up-for-grabs], the PowerShell Maintainers are looking for help with the issue.
+* Issues marked as [`First-Time-Issue`][first-time-issue],
+  are identified as being easy and a great way to learn about this project and making contributions.

 ## Contributing to Documentation